Shaping words…shaping worlds

-Newest release: From the Street to the Stars
+Now available: From the Street to the Stars

 Our newest release (only in ebook for now, but the print edition will follow in due course) is From the Street to the Stars, Book 1 of Andy Nebula: Interstellar Rock Star.

 Originally published by Roussan Publishers as Andy Nebula: Interstellar Rock Star, this is a newly-revised-by-the-author edition of this exciting far-future young-adult science-fiction adventure, which was shortlisted for the Manitoba Young Readers’ Choice Award and an Our Choice selection of the Canadian Children’s Book Centre.

 It garnered great reviews from Quill & Quire and elsewhere on its original publication, but this one from a young reader sums it up best: